syncfusion-content/angularjs-docs/angularjs/Maps/User-Interaction.md

 * bottomRight
 * none

-You can set this option by using `e-navigationcontrol-dockposition`
+You can set this option by using `e-navigationControl-dockPosition`

 {% highlight html %}